-The development of information and telecommunications, the arrival in the labour market of a new digital native generation and increasing commuting times for some, was an incentive for Crédit Agricole CIB to set up new forms of organisation such as teleworking.
+The development of information and telecommunications, the arrival in the labour market of a new digital native generation and increasing commuting times for some, was an incentive for Crédit Agricole CIB to set up new forms of organisation such as work from home.
 In France an agreement was therefore signed unanimously with social partners at the end of 2015.
-It stipulates that members of staff have one teleworking day a week, two days in some cases.
-Teleworking allows for a better balance between professional and personal lives.
+It stipulates that members of staff can work from home one day a week, two days in some cases.
+In 2019, this the set-up has been extended to the United

+States, the United Kingdom and Germany.
+Discussions are underway in the other locations.
 While gaining in terms of efficiency, far from disturbances in the office that can impede concentration, members of staff reduce tiredness, risks and uncertainties linked to transport.
 They also develop their autonomy thanks to greater control over their activity and organisation.
-While the goal is to offer teleworking to all Crédit Agricole CIB staff, some activities are not eligible because of confidentiality and security issues.
+While the goal is to offer the work from home set-up to all Crédit Agricole CIB staff, some activities are not eligible because of confidentiality and security issues.

-Teleworking also encourages work on digital documents, which reduces the use of paper.
+Working from home also encourages to work on digital documents, which reduces the use of paper.
 Limiting transport also reduces CO2 emissions.